wyongqiing/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Managing contacts will remain as the core feature in all iterations.
+5. The application should not crash for any input given by the user.
+6. The application will remain as a CLI based application.

 *{More to be added}*